Check out our list of all the top parks in the city of Toronto!

 There are lots of sand boxes and wooden fun zones at Dufferin Grove Park.
 It is surrounded by lots of trees that you can have a picnic lunch under from the farmers market to escape some heat.
 Don’t forget to bring extra clothes and towels for the splash park area!

 This huge park is spread over 400 acres!
-The playground is based on a medieval theme and your kids can enjoy a day on swings while pretending they are knights in shining armor, running around the beautifully theme painted towers.
+The playground is based on a medieval theme and your kids can enjoy a day on swings while pretending they are knights in shining armor, running around the theme painted towers.
 There are many tables, fountains, and benches that are perfect for an afternoon picnic!

 Lithuania park is famous for its tobogganing hill but after the snow melts, a great family park is revealed!
-Kids and teens can enjoy playing in the wading pool, sliding and climbing on the many play structures!
+Kids and teens can enjoy playing in the wading pool, sliding and climbing on all the play structures!

 7. High Park